-NH woman accused of taking explicit photos of young kids at Mass. daycare expected to be released
+NH woman accused of taking explicit photos of young kids at Mass. daycare remains in jail

-A New Hampshire woman accused of taking explicit photographs of young children at a daycare in Massachusetts is expected to be released from federal custody on Friday.
+A New Hampshire woman accused of taking explicit photographs of young children at a daycare in Massachusetts will remain behind bars.

-Lindsay Groves, 38, of Hudson, is slated to appear in federal court in Boston for two hearings, one of which could set her free from custody until she faces trial.
+Lindsay Groves, 38, of Hudson, appeared in federal court in Boston for two hearings, where the prosecution filed a motion to hold her in jail until she faces trial.
 Last week, a federal judge granted her a motion for a pretrial release.

-The conditions of Groves’ release would require her to live with her parents and no one under the age of 18 would be allowed to visit the home.
+The conditions of Groves’ release would have required her to live with her parents and no one under the age of 18 would be allowed to visit the home.
 Groves would also have to refrain from accessing her phone.

 Groves and her former partner, 39-year-old Stacie Laughton, of Nashua, are facing charges of trading sexually explicit pictures of young children that were allegedly taken in the bathroom of the Creative Minds Daycare in Tyngsboro, where Groves once worked.